legends2k/blog/content/note/site_customizations.md

 * Create a dummy site using Hugo's documentation; quite simple.
 * Install the _[Ghostwriter][]_ theme inside the `themes` directory.

-Hugo recommends that customizations be done outside the theme's directory tree to clearly differtiate customizations.
+Hugo recommends that customizations be done outside the theme's directory tree to clearly differentiate customizations.
 I followed it.

 [Ghostwriter]: http://themes.gohugo.io/theme/ghostwriter/